 - tolerance of those of different faiths and beliefs

 Embedding British Values in our curriculum is a process we are continually developing.

-- Issues addressed through assemblies particularly in promoting mutual respect & tolerance for different faiths & beliefs.
+- Issues addressed through assemblies particularly in promoting mutual respect and inclusion & tolerance for different faiths & beliefs.
 Also taught through our RE curriculum.
 Individual Liberty and Democracy are also addressed through assemblies.

 - Reception & KS1 follow the PATHS programme which is designed to empower all children to develop the fundamental, social & emotional learning skills which will enable them to make positive choices throughout life.